School of Education

 T: 01904 876136

 I received my BA degree from Queen’s University, Belfast and my PGCE and MA in Education from the University of Cambridge.
-My PhD, based at the Centre for Social Justice and Wellbeing in Education, Lancaster University, focused on postgraduate transitions from higher education for emerging adults on the autism spectrum.
+My PhD, based at Lancaster University, focused on postgraduate transitions from higher education for emerging adults on the autism spectrum.
 In 2017 I was awarded a Winston Churchill Fellowship to investigate models of employment provision for young autistic adults across Canada and the United States of America.

-I teach a range of modules across the BA (Hons) Education Studies, MA Education and Foundation Degree programmes.
-I have recently been instrumental in the development of Education Studies with Special Educational Needs & Inclusion which, subject to validation, will form a new strand in the BA Education Studies programme from September 2016.
+I teach a range of modules across our BA (Hons) Education Studies, Education MA suite, and the National SENCO Award programmes.
+I developed the recently validated Education Studies with Special Educational Needs & Inclusion strand at undergraduate level and Special Educational Needs & Inclusion MA.

-I am currently supervising Helen Ash at MRes and a number of MA Education students.
-I would be interested in supervising MRes / doctoral students in theses relating to autism and education, higher education transitions among disabled populations, and inclusive research.
+I am currently supervising Denise Brogden at PhD level and a number of Education MA dissertation students.
+I would be interested in supervising MRes / doctoral students in theses relating to autism and education, higher education transitions among disabled populations, special education and inclusive research.

 Nicholas, D., Hedley, D., Randolph, … & Vincent, J. (2019) An Expert Discussion on Employment in Autism.
 Autism in Adulthood.
 1 (3) 162-169